kevin-labtani/code-katas/README.md

 ### Frequency counter pattern

 This pattern uses objects or sets to collect values/frequencies of values.
 This can often avoid the need for nested loops or O(N^2) operations with arrays or strings.

+### Multiple pointers pattern

+Creating pointers or values that correspont to an index or position and move towards thebeginning, end or middle based on a certain condition
+Very efficient for solving problems with minimal space complexity as well